-Basically, an email newsletter is a type of email sent out by companies or individuals to a subscriber list (existing or potential customers that have signed up to receive marketing communications) that’s contains valuable content (guides, blog posts, news, products reviews, personal recommendations, tips, announcements and other resources).
+Basically, an email newsletter is a type of email sent out by companies or individuals to a subscriber list.
+That list should include existing or potential customers that have signed up and given clear consent to receive marketing communications from your brand.
+Email newsletters are sent regularly and contain valuable content, like guides, blog posts, news, products reviews, personal recommendations, tips, announcements, and other resources.

 Luckily, this is not true for newsletters.
 Emails that reach someone’s inbox are usually seen, and the likelihood that they will be opened is high, provided that the subject line is appealing and the sender is recognized (so make sure your readers know who you are!).
 If your newsletter is well designed and it contains relevant content, this will enhance your chances of the reader clicking on the calls-to-action for more information.

 Money is important for marketers.
 So anything that saves you money should be a top priority.
 And newsletters do.